 - NH 56: Lucknow – Varanasi

 - NH – 7 is the longest highway in India.

 Golden Quadrilateral comprises the National Highways connecting the four metro cities, viz.
 Delhi, Mumbai, Chennai and Kolkata.
 The component has a total length of 5846km and is scheduled for substantial completion by December 2003.

-The North-South Corridor comprises the National highways connecting Srinagar to Kanyakumari including Kochi Salem spur and the East-West Corridor comprises the National Highways connecting Silchar to Porbander.
+The North-South Corridor comprises the National highways connecting Srinagar to Kanyakumari including the Kochi Salem spur and the East-West Corridor comprises the National Highways connecting Silchar to Porbander.
 The project has a total length of about 7300km.

 - Constructed and maintained by the State Public Works Department.

 - These roads constitute 5.6% of the total length of all roads.
-Other Roads These are classed as rural roads and interlink rural areas and village with towns.
+Other Roads These are classed as rural roads and interlink rural areas and villages with towns.
 More than 93% of the total roads belong to this class.